Elton John Apologizes After Canceling Sold Out Concert

 Elton John has issued an apology for cancelling his Orlando concert 30 minutes after it was scheduled to begin on Tuesday night.
 The cancellation was reportedly due to an ear infection, according to Entertainment Tonight.

-On Wednesday morning, John released a statement on social media expressing his regret over disappointing fans by cancelling his show at the Amway Center on such short notice.
+On Wednesday morning, John released a statement on social media expressing his regret over disappointing fans by canceling his show at the Amway Center on such short notice.

 “We are sincerely sorry to everyone due to attend the shows in Orlando last night and Tampa tonight.
 Elton has been on a course of antibiotics to combat an ear infection and it was expected that these would clear the infection in time to play the Orlando show,” the Twitter statement read.